sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 Finally, if you have logged in successfully, you can call `cf push` from the root folder of the project. **`cf` CLI** will automatically pick up the `manifest.yml` of the project.

-The file should look like this:
+The file should look like this (where `<YOUR-APPLICATION-NAME>` is replaced by the name you specified when initializing the project):

 ```YAML
 applications: